OneBoyLaidat/screen_time_analysis/README.md

 4. Schedule time blocks for catching up with sport news since that is what I spend most of my time on Google and Chrome doing.

 ## CLOSING THOUGHTS
 This project has enhanced my Power BI and Data Visualization skills and offered valuable insights into my screen time habits.
-The findings from the analysis serve as a guide to prioritizing apps to cut for increased productivity.
+The findings from the analysis serves as a guide to prioritizing apps to cut for reduced screen time.

 Now I can better position myself to get things done without distraction.